MukunthanPeriyasamy/Data-preprocessing/README.md

 ## 8. Feature Scaling
 Feature scaling ensures that all features have similar scales.
 Discuss any normalization or standardization techniques used.

-Feel free to customize and expand upon each section based on your specific implementation.
-Don't forget to include any relevant code snippets, explanations, and examples!

----

-Feel free to copy and modify this template to create your README file.
-If you have any additional details or need further assistance, feel free to ask! 😊